 With FBA, the merchant sends their products to an Amazon warehouse, and they are stored there until somebody buys the product.
-At that point, Amazon ships the product to the customer.
+At that point, Amazon ships the product to the customer using their own internal Amazon fulfillment centers.

 FBA will also serve as a fulfillment center.
 It will store products and ship them to customers even though the actual sale was made on the merchant’s own web site.
 Officially Amazon calls that multi-channel fulfillment.